 Over the past several years, the law school has added practical skills training into our regular bar-tested subjects.
 This is what law students and employers have been requesting for years and we are an early adopter of these changes.
 The law school has also expanded our legal writing program, increased our academic support resources and become more pro-active in intervening with students who are struggling academically.
 We are not a program that measures success by restrictive admission policies and high attrition rates.
 As an “opportunity” law school, we consider each applicant on the merit of their individual potential without applying rigid barriers based on LSAT or GPA.
 We are also proud of the fact that as a result of our comprehensive academic support program, attrition rates have dropped and our bar pass rates have increased . . . an unheard of combination in most law schools.

 Another important benefit of our evening law school program is that our faculty members are all practicing lawyers and judges.
-The law school’s faculty represents virtually all aspects of the political, social, business, and legal spectrum in the quad-county area that includes Monterey, Santa Cruz, San Benito, and San Luis Obispo Counties.
+The law school’s faculty represents virtually all aspects of the political, social, business, and legal spectrum in the five-county area that includes Monterey, Santa Cruz, San Benito, San Luis Obispo and Kern Counties.
 In addition to bringing their expertise into the classroom, as practicing lawyers and judges, the faculty provides students with a valuable link to the local legal community . . . and yes, I am talking about jobs.